kmdouglass/kmdouglass.github.io/posts/create-a-custom-raspbian-image-with-pi-gen-part-2.rst

 The WPA supplicant
 ------------------

-The Pi's network is configured in stage 2 in the file **stage2/02-net-tweaks/files/wpa_supplicant.conf**.
+The Pi's wireless credentials are configured in stage 2 in the file **stage2/02-net-tweaks/files/wpa_supplicant.conf**.
 Here's how it looks by default::